commercialhaskell/stack/GUIDE.md

 Registering helloworld-0.1.0.0...
 ```

+### stack exec

-If you look closely at the output, you can see that it built both a library
+If you look closely at the output of the previous command, you can see
-called "helloworld" and an executable called "helloworld-exe".
-We'll explain in
+that it built both a library called "helloworld" and an executable
+called "helloworld-exe".
+We'll explain in the next section how stack
-the next section where this information is defined.
-For now, though, let's just
+works in more detail, but for now just notice that the executables are
+installed in our project's `./stack-work` directory.
+Let's run our
-run our executable (which just outputs the string "someFunc"):
+executable (which just outputs the string "someFunc"):

 ```
 michael@d30748af6d3d:~/helloworld$ stack exec helloworld-exe someFunc
 ```

+`stack exec` works this magic by providing the same reproducible
+environment that was used to build your project to the command that
+you are running.
+This was how it knew where to find `helloworld-exe`
+even though it is hidden in the `./stack-work` directory.

+### stack test

 And finally, like all good software, helloworld actually has a test suite.
 Let's run it with `stack test`: